johnwargo/johnwargo-static-11ty/src/posts/2010/writing-a-book-part-1-getting-started.md

 Samplefile 20100421.docx
 ```

 What happens when you do it this way is Windows automatically sorts the file names by date in the file name.
 It's easy to do and automatic in Windows.
-It always surprises me when people try to do this, but use the date in a different format (mmm-dd-yyyy, mmddyyyy, mmm ddyyyy or ddmmmyyyy) because Windows will sort these alphabetically and December will come before January.
+It always surprises me when people try to do this, but use the date in a different format (`mmm-dd-yyyy`, `mmddyyyy, mmm ddyyyy` or `ddmmmyyyy`) because Windows will sort these alphabetically and December will come before January.
 If you're going to append the date to a file name, do it in a way that saves you time later searching for the file (use yyyymmdd format).

 Anyway, when it came to my chapter files, I didn't want to use that approach.
 I knew that when I submitted the chapter files to the publisher that I had to have them in a particular format (author initials plus chapter number – so: JMW01, JMW02, JMW03 and so on) and I didn't want to have to rename the files before I submitted them (remove the date from the file name).
 So, I had to stick with a single file name for each chapter, but still wanted to keep an archival copy of each file.
 What I ended up doing was using the batch processing capabilities of WinZip to create a file I would execute at the end of every editing session (or in the middle as well if I was making a lot of serious changes) to create a zip archive of the manuscript.
 By doing this, I used more disk space than I needed to, but had every single version of every file at my disposal.
 It was never any trouble to go back and find a previous edit of the file.
 I'll walk you through how I set this up in a later installment of this series.